 Horizon is an amazing game for being Guerrilla's first try at this sort of thing.
 If they're just gonna keep focusing on justifying every trope instead of going for the things that might make it a more fun experience, it's not gonna be for me.
 But they've already managed to make a solid game that's fun to play for many hours, I just got tired of what it had to offer long before it was over(both the framework and content of the open world are too generic at this point to impress)and I thought that parts of it were too weak to be effective.
 I feel bad for picking on a what's totally a fine game so much, but something about Horizon as a full package just doesn't manage to pull me all the way in, and I keep trying to figure out where exactly it falls apart for me.
 It's a game I feel like I should like a lot more than I actually do.

 Adding to that, the animations seem to go through an automatic program, a method brought to the forefront in the wake of Andromeda this year,.
 While Horizon isn't nearly as bad as that, most of the cast still emote in dull, uncanny, odd, stock ways.
 Both face capture and these procedural/stock animation systems are a problem to get right, and I don't think they nailed it this time.
 Sometimes the emotions come through well enough, especially in the big cutscenes.
+Rost always emotes well, for instance.
 But it's not a plus when characters are trapped between expressions and you can't even tell what they're supposed to be feeling, or when they're smiling oddly while saying serious lines.

 It's not just Aloy, obviously, this goes for a lot of the characters in the game, and is especially apparent on the sidequest characters.
 However, she's the one I'm stuck looking at the most, and she just looks weird.
 This is one part of Mass Effect I could do without.
 Do the animation by hand and make sure the faces look good, or don't stick the camera right up in people's ugly mugs all the time for the dialogue wheels for every minor sidequest.
 Nobody requires you to put every conversation as part of a dialogue wheel and a shot-reverse shot just because it's what Bioware did.
 I'd prefer if Bioware didn't do it themselves in the first place, honestly.
 The faces in Nier Automata probably animate a hundred times worse, but the camera wisely stays away from them unless it's a prerendered cutscene.
 Faces in Dark Souls don't even animate, but nobody minds, 'cause most of them are hidden behind helmets and the camera never gets close to them unless you make it.
 Sure, show off the good faces.
 Just don't show me the ones you didn't have the time to touch up by hand.

-Finally, as a ginger, I'd regret it if I didn't add that Aloy somehow has no issue with the sun at all when I can't spend five minutes outside during the summer without turning bright red.
+Finally, as a ginge, I'd regret it if I didn't add that Aloy somehow has no issue with the sun at all when I can't spend five minutes outside during the summer without turning bright red.
 I wonder if there's an audio log in there somewhere that explains this, because this one was straining my suspension of disbelief harder than any other conceit of the setting.

 7. What Remains of Edith Finch